tiepdotme/jpmacmanus.me/index.md

 - **This website** - This site has been built from the ground up by hand, using <a href="https://jekyllrb.com/">Jekyll</a>, a static site generator, and is constantly evolving as my tastes change.

-In the coming Summer (2019), I will be working with a small number of other students on a research project concerning *quantum speed-ups of classical algorithms*.
+In the coming Summer (2019), I will be working with a small number of other students on a research project concerning quantum speed-ups of classical algorithms.